allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 }
 ```

-The question is why we should make so much effort in creating own solutions, and not use ready-made solutions directly
+The question is why we should make so much effort in creating our own solutions, and not use ready-made solutions directly
 from the framework?
 Here are the arguments for:

 * reusability - we can use once written ability in many places,